 Today we answer your burning questions and respond to your feedback.
 Did Elisa Lam really drown?
 Are we really that bad at pronunciation?
 And is our theme song too long?
 Find out that and more.

 Hello everyone.
 It’s Brett and Alice, and we are so glad to have you along this crazy ride with us.
 We’re going to be talking about some of the most famous cold cases of all time, bringing our experience as prosecutors to bear on our favorite mysteries.
+We hope this website can become a repository of information on these cases, and any public documents we use or cite we will try to link here both to credit the authors and to give you access to them.
+The more eyes on these cases, the better.
 But before we do that, we wanted to introduce ourselves to all of you.

 In this episode, we tell a little bit about ourselves, and we set out the rules we are going to do our best to stick to during our investigation.
 Here they are, our ten commandments of sorts.